 In 2017, KOKS was awarded its first – and the Faroe Islands’ first – Michelin star.

-In February, the gourmet restaurant known for its unique versions of traditional Faroese flavours was given a second Michelin star, establishing its position in the world’s culinary elite.
+In February, the gourmet restaurant known for its unique versions of traditional Faroese flavors was given a second Michelin star, establishing its position in the world’s culinary elite.
 Less than 500 restaurants worldwide have two Michelin stars.

 According to the Guide, one star signifies "a very good restaurant", two stars are "excellent cooking that is worth a detour", and three stars mean "exceptional cuisine that is worth a special journey."
 The announcement that KOKS had won a second Michelin star immediately resulted in hundreds of bookings.